-The per capita income in Tustin in 2010 was $31,392, which is upper middle income relative to California and the nation.
-This equates to an annual income of $125,568 for a family of four.
+The per capita income in Tustin in 2018 was $40,482, which is upper middle income relative to California, and wealthy relative to the rest of the US.
+This equates to an annual income of $161,928 for a family of four.
 However, Tustin contains both very wealthy and poor people as well.

 Tustin is an extremely ethnically-diverse city.
 The people who call Tustin home describe themselves as belonging to a variety of racial and ethnic groups.
+People of Hispanic or Latino origin are the most prevalent group in Tustin, accounting for 39.07% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Tustin residents report their race to be White, followed by Asian.
-Tustin also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 41.37% of the city’s residents.
-Important ancestries of people in Tustin include Irish, English, Italian, and French.
+Important ancestries of people in Tustin include German, English, Irish, Italian, and French.

 The most common language spoken in Tustin is English.
-Other important languages spoken here include Spanish and Vietnamese.
+Other important languages spoken here include Spanish and Chinese.